ampproject/amphtml/spec/amp-var-substitutions.md

 first became visible in the viewport.
 Total engaged time will be 0 until the page first becomes visible.
 This variable requires the [amp-analytics](../extensions/amp-analytics/amp-analytics.md) extension to be present on the page.

+### BACKGROUND_STATE

+When used, will provide the current background state of the page.

+Possible values are 0, the page is visible, or 1, the page is backgrounded.

 ## Access

 Access variables are described in [amp-access-analytics.md](../extensions/amp-access/amp-access-analytics.md).